-6517 Style and Techniques I
+6512 Style and Techniques I

 This course explores the practical acting, voice, movement and special skills required to create and sustain a performance of historically-distanced or heavily stylized (non-contemporary) characterizations.
 Building on the historic strength of British actor training practice, students will learn discrete skills and techniques that will enable them to develop characters and behaviors consistent with stories from the past or outside their own personal cultural milieu.
-Students will be assessed through direct observation of their progress and achievement, and a working journal.

-6527 Style and Techniques II
+6522 Style and Techniques II

 This course continues the work of Style and Technique I. Students will explore the practical acting, voice, movement and special skills required to create and sustain a performance of historically-distanced or heavily stylized (non-contemporary) characterizations.
 Building on the historic strength of British actor training practice, students will learn discrete skills and techniques that will enable them to develop characters and behaviors consistent with stories from the past or outside their own personal cultural milieu.
-Students will be assessed through direct observation of their progress and achievement, and a working journal.

-6617 Production Project
+6613 Production Project

-Through active participation students will prepare, produce and record a number of short- and longer-form dramas for the camera.
-The projects will afford the student an opportunity to apply the skills and techniques acquired at The Academy of Live and Recorded Arts in a practical, sustained way.
+Through active participation students will prepare, produce and film several short form dramas.
+The projects will afford the student an opportunity to further apply the acting skills and techniques acquired the acting courses throughout the program.

-6629 Thesis Project
+6626 Thesis Project

-Through active participation the student will write/devise, act in and direct a short film.
+Through active participation in this culminating experience the student will write/devise, act in and create a long form film or multiple episode format.
+The focus of the film will showcase their acting skills and demonstrate their creative understanding of today's film and TV marketplace.
 The film will be showcased in a London screen venue and they will have the opportunity to pitch the film as a pilot for an extended series or longer form film project to London industry professionals.
+The thesis will be assessed by a faculty jury.